-In October 2016, the most recent ‘Jungle’ camp was demolished in its entirety.
-Most of those who had lived there boarded buses to accommodation centres across France, though some chose to stay and continue their attempts to cross, taking shelter in nearby woods.
+In October 2016, the Calais ‘Jungle’ was demolished.
+Most of the asylum seekers who had lived there boarded buses to accommodation centres across France, though some chose to stay and continue their attempts to cross, taking shelter in nearby woods.
 A small number of minors were transferred to the United Kingdom for family reunification and foster care.

-But Calais and its migratory history are deeper and more intertwined than this.
+But Calais' relationship with migration is deeper and more intertwined.
 Far from a city blighted by its location on the border, this remains one of its defining features – simultaneously the last stop before England and the gateway to mainland Europe.
-Calaisiens are not uniformly right-wing, though almost all would rather the city’s second population were not there – a sentiment shared by the migrants themselves, for whom the UK is overwhelmingly the destination.
+Calaisians are not uniformly right-wing, though almost all would rather the city’s second population were not there – a sentiment shared by the migrants themselves, for whom the UK is overwhelmingly the destination.
 But with an ever-tightening border regime, the product of a bilateral agreement between London and Paris, it is difficult to shake the sense that this is a small, peripheral place saddled with a big problem – and largely abandoned by those with the power to change it.

 Calais is home to France’s largest passenger port, and the fourth largest cargo port.
 But the signing of the Le Touquet agreement in 2003, which extended the “juxtaposed controls” border arrangement between Britain and France, has had a bottleneck effect.
 From around 2006 onwards, the city began to see the appearance of the first “jungles” – the makeshift camps with which the city has now become synonymous.